 An American boy and a French girl run away from a Swiss school making for Paris to reunite with their parents.
-The boy's father (Gene Kelly) and the girl's mother (Barbara Laage) join forces, despite cultural differences, to search for their kids.
+The boy's father and the girl's mother join forces, despite cultural differences, to search for their kids.

 10 of 10 people found this review helpful.

 Was this review helpful to you?